The Clash (illustration by Andy Friedman)

 Both Jones and Simonon collaborated and toured with Damon Albarn in the guise of Gorillaz on 2010's Plastic Beach.
 Simonon is also a member of The Good, The Bad & The Queen with Albarn, Simon Tong and Tony Allen.
 (They're recording a second album this year after a decade-long hiatus.)

-This December marks the 15th anniversary of the passing of Joe Strummer who was just 50 when he died of a heart attack after walking his family's dogs near their home in Somerset.
+Strummer was just 50 when he died in 2002, just three days before Christmas, of a heart attack after walking his family's dogs near their home in Somerset.
 Strummer, Jones, Simonon and Headon had allegedly considered a reunion for their 2003 Rock and Roll Hall of Fame induction ceremony; instead, Strummer's surviving bandmates eulogized their friend.
 Strummer's widow, Lucinda Mellor, set up a music charity in his memory, the Joe Strummer Foundation (Strummerville).
 And one of the greatest biopics of all time is a 2007 documentary about Strummer, directed by his close friend Julien Temple, called "The Future is Unwritten."